 One question I’m often asked is how do you make time for your own career?
 After all, if you don’t make time for your career, life happens and you watch your peers (or even the people who qualified after you) overtake you and get promoted ahead of you.

 But how do we make time for it when we already don’t have enough time to do the client work on our desk?
-This is why in the first module of the How To Make Partner programme we go deep into the mindset shift AND the practical stuff about how to always, no excuses, make time for your career.

 Let me share with you a tip on how to find and make time for your career.
 Watch this video below: